 The marketing automation software can also inform them about the best approach for a sales call.
 This leads to higher conversion rates.
 More importantly, sales will acquire more qualified leads.
 Finally, because of focused and tailored communication, fewer leads will be lost during the marketing process.

 The results of marketing automation vary depending on the organisation and the industry.
-Large-scale research by hubspot has shown that those who use marketing automation quadruple their turnover, on average.
-Of course, that isn’t just because of the software.
-The software also forces organisations to really consider their marketing processes and logical content flows in order to steadily encouraging leads to make a purchase.
+Large-scale research by HubSpot has shown that those who use marketing automation quadruple their turnover, on average.
+Of course, that isn’t just because of software like HubSpot.
+But inbound marketing and marketing automation software also forces organizations to really consider their marketing processes and logical content flows in order to steadily encouraging leads to make a purchase.

 Organisations that have implemented marketing automation report:

 • an increase in the number of qualified leads of no less than 451%

 • higher conversion and a 10% increase in revenue.